8. “If I’ve told you once, I’ve told you a hundred times” (Really?)

 “If I’ve told you once…I’ve told you a hundred times…”

 Think about it… What you are actually hearing is a fully grown adult – in a position of responsibility and authority – admitting – out loud and publicly – that after many futile tries, they haven’t been able to tell the other person even once in a way that worked.
-In other words, they’re admitting they have failed, miserably, in their attempt to communicate.
+In other words, they’re admitting they have failed, miserably, in their attempt to communicate and to lead.
 And now they’re likely to blame the victim of their tirade for being defensive, and failing to do as they’ve been told.
 Meanwhile, the problem itself goes untouched, and goes on to repeat itself, again and again.
 Ouch!

 Now, this topic may seem irrelevant to you, because, of course, you and I would never, ever say anything like this to our team members (or our kids) – would we?
 Hmm.